 I mean, isn’t that the theory?
 If we all take these measures, then we can stop the spread of the coronavirus.
 Right?
 The problem is twofold.

-In the first place, if we stop the spread of the coronavirus, it will mean that the population will never build up an immunity to this, the 19th iteration of the virus.
-It will therefore always be vulnerable.
+In the first place, if we stop the spread of the coronavirus, it will mean that the population will never build up an immunity to it.
+The population will therefore always be vulnerable.
 As such, we will always have to employ fairly draconian measures in order to keep the virus away from people.
+Forever.

 It would be as if the Europeans, having discovered the Americas, recognized that their presence among populations who did not have immunities to European diseases would lead to mass casualties among New World citizens, and so realizing, chose to ‘quarantine’ the Americas rather than colonizing them.